harigithub1/AutomationFramework/README.md

 ## ADB
 - With Android Studio ADB will be installed automatically.
+- To enable developer options: About Phone->Software Information-> Tap Build Number multiple times
+- Navigate to Developer options and turn on USB debugging
 - Navigate to C:\Users\mhari\AppData\Local\Android\Sdk\platform-tools in command prompt and type ``adb``
 - Now type `adb devices` to view the list of devices connected and their IDs
 - To install apk type ``adb -s <DEVICE ID> install <PATH TO APK>``